omidarmat/onLearn/threejs.md

 So instead of defining the field of view with a single numeric value as in `PerspectiveCamera`, here you define the field of view with four numeric values.
 Notice the shape of the field of view in this camera is not like a cone, but like a rectangle.

-Afterwards, there 2 other parameters defining the `near` and `far` values.
+Afterwards, there are 2 other parameters defining the `near` and `far` values.
 Refer to `PerspectiveCamera` description on these two parameters.

 **IMPORTANT**

 If values (`-1`, `1`, `1`, `-1`) are used as (`left`, `right`, `top`, `bottom`), and the render scene dimensions are not square, your objects would appear distorted.
 Also, changing the render dimensions will change the type of distortion on your objects.
 To fix this, you need to account for the scene aspect ratio.
-For instance, if your scene is going to be `width x height`, multiply values of one direction of the field view, for instance, left and right:
+For instance, if your scene is going to be `width x height`, multiply values of one direction of the field of view, for instance, left and right:

 ```js
 const aspectRatio = width / height;